KK7JJI/ODIN-Calculator/README.md

     "10" + "log" => log(10)
     "(" + "2" + "*" + "Pi" + ")" + sin => sin(2*Pi)
     "(" + "5" + "(" + 5 + "x!" + ")" + "/" + "10" =>  (5+5!)/10

+The "Enter" key is not used.
+Calculation is initiated by pressing "=".

 **Notes:**\
 Pi and e are stored symbolically and expanded when the expression is evaluated to conserve display space.